Krunk-Juice/Ray-Tracing-Shadows/README.md

-# project-3-starter
+# Project 3: Raytracer with Shadows

-Project 3: raytracer with shadows
+Graduate Project for CPSC 484

 Group members: